Countable Baccarat Side Bets

 1The Easy 6 Side Bet Overview

-The Easy 6 is another vulnerable optional bet counters can exploit to gain an edge over the house.
-The wager is successful whenever the Player or Banker wins the round with a score of six or tie with six.
-The bet pays at house odds of 6 to 1 and comes with a lower house edge compared to the previous two wagers as you shall see briefly.
+The Easy 6 is another vulnerable optional bet that counters can exploit to gain an edge over the house.
+The wager wins whenever the Player or Banker finishes the round with a score of six, or when the round ties at six.
+The bet pays 6 to 1 and carries a lower house edge than the previous two wagers, as you will see shortly.

 2House Edge and Hit Frequency

-The Easy 6 yields a casino advantage of 5.04%, meaning that the average Joe will lose approximately five cents for every dollar wagered.
-Apart from the lower house edge, the wager also has a higher hit frequency since it wins approximately 13.56% of the time.
+The Easy 6 gives the house an advantage of 5.04%, meaning the average player will lose about five cents for every dollar wagered.
+In addition to the lower house edge, the wager has a higher hit frequency, winning roughly 13.56% of the time.

 3Card Counting System for the Easy 6 Side Bet

-It makes sense that the excess of high-value cards like 9s, 8s, and 7s is detrimental to players who make this bet since they can easily cause the hand to go over the coveted total of 6.
-It is equally logical that the 6s are the most valuable card denomination from the perspective of side bettors.
+An excess of high-value cards such as 9s, 8s, and 7s is detrimental to players who make this bet because these cards can easily push the hand over the desired total of 6.
+Conversely, 6s are the most valuable denomination for side bettors.

-The conclusion is we must track the 6s, 7s, 9s, and 8s when looking to profit from the Easy 6 through counting.
-The remaining denominations have a negligible effect of removal and are not worth tracking.
-One easy counting system suggests side bettors should assign the following tag values to the key cards in an eight-deck game:
+Therefore, you should track 6s, 7s, 9s, and 8s when aiming to profit from the Easy 6 through counting.
+The remaining denominations have negligible removal effects and are not worth tracking.
+One straightforward system suggests assigning the following tag values to the key cards in an eight-deck game:

-The triggering count in this case is +2, which is to say you must refrain from playing the Easy 6 on counts of +1 or lower.
-Using the system above gives players an average advantage of 5.73%, earning them 0.66 betting units per hour.
-To give you some context, this means you will generate approximately $66 per hour provided that you are betting $100 on the Easy 6 at positive true counts of at least +2.
+The triggering count is +2, meaning you should avoid playing the Easy 6 on counts of +1 or lower.
+Using the system above gives players an average advantage of 5.73%, earning about 0.66 betting units per hour.
+For context, this equals roughly $66 per hour if you wager $100 on the Easy 6 when the true count is at least +2.

-These hourly profits apply to games where the dealer cuts off only 14 cards from the end of the shoe.
-If one full deck is cut off, your hourly expected value with this bet drops down to 0.22 units or $22.
+These hourly profits apply to games where the dealer cuts off only fourteen cards from the end of the shoe.
+If one full deck is cut off, your expected value drops to 0.22 units, or $22 per hour.

 Conclusion

-ConclusionBefore you head over to your favorite online or landbased casino to test these strategies, we would like to remind you that they yield satisfactory results only when certain playing conditions have been met.
-You need sufficient enough penetration to earn healthy profits from counting side bets in baccarat.
+ConclusionBefore you head over to your favorite online or land-based casino to test these strategies, remember that they yield satisfactory results only when certain playing conditions have been met.
+You need sufficient penetration to earn healthy profits from counting side bets in baccarat.

 The shallower the cut-card placement is, the less expected value you can anticipate in the long term.
-Do not bother attempting to count side bets at online live baccarat tables that use continuous shuffling machines as these give you no penetration whatsoever.
+Do not bother trying to count side bets at online live baccarat tables that use continuous shuffling machines, because these give you no penetration whatsoever.